ijlyttle/iowa.covid/data-raw/iowa-population.md

     population = "population",
-    cumulative_population = "population in this and smaller counties", quantile_population = "proportion of state population in this and smaller counties", population_group = "group of counties such that each group has about a quarter of the state's population" ) %>% stw_validate()
+    cumulative_population = "population in this and smaller counties", quantile_population = "proportion of state population in this and smaller counties", population_group = "groups counties by populations such that each group has about a quarter of the state's population" ) %>% stw_validate()
 ```